gortonator/bsds-6650/assignments-2019/Assignment-4.md

-# CS6650 Fall 2019
+# CS6650 Buidliding Scalable Distributed Systems Fall 2019

-##Assignment 4 - Experimentation Time
+## Assignment 4 - Experimentation Time

-##Overview
+## Overview
 In this course we have progressively built a distributed system that handles significant request loads and data volumes.

 In this final assignment, you have the opportunity to propose your own extension to the code that you submitted for assignment 3.

-Form teams of up to 3 people maximum to undertake this assignment.
+Form teams of ideally 3 people (maximum) to undertake this assignment.
 You will all receive the same grade.

-###Step 1 - Propose your Experiment
+### Step 1 - Propose your Experiment
 This is your opportunity to be creative.
 In general there are probably two ways to think about what you could propose, namely:

 1. Reimplement the assignment with different technology/design : For example, many of you used a BlockingQueue in your server during data loading to decouple handling client requests from writing to the database.
 You could propose to replace this queue